hashicorp/terraform/website/source/docs/providers/azurerm/r/container_registry.html.markdown

 `storage_account` supports the following:

-* `name` - (Required) The name of the storage account.
-If specified, the storage account must be in the same physical location as the Container Registry.
+* `name` - (Required) The name of the storage account, which must be in the same physical location as the Container Registry.
 * `access_key` - (Required) The access key to the storage account.

 ## Attributes Reference